 FAQ

 How do I know if my property is bushfire prone?
 Check your state's official bushfire prone land map; every state and territory except the NT publishes one.
-Our free bushfire score queries those same designations live where they are available, alongside actual vegetation and slope, so it is a fast first check across all states.
+Our free bushfire score checks those same official designations where they are available, alongside actual vegetation and slope, so it is a fast first check across all states.

 What is a BAL rating?
 A Bushfire Attack Level under AS 3959, the Australian Standard for construction in bushfire-prone areas.
 The scale runs BAL-LOW, BAL-12.5, BAL-19, BAL-29, BAL-40 and BAL-FZ, with higher ratings meaning higher expected heat and ember exposure and stricter construction requirements.
 It is produced by a formal site assessment, usually by an accredited assessor.